Institute-wide Total Rewards Study

 Market Strategy Questions

-A market strategy defines the talent markets RPI competes in, including industry (higher education and general industry), geography (national and regional), and peer groups.
+A market strategy defines the talent markets RPI competes in, including industry (higher education and general industry), geography (national, regional and local), and peer groups.
 It also includes reference points in the resulting talent market.
 Strategies will differ by job type, function and complexity.

 RPI’s peers include comparable higher education institutions with strong science and engineering programs, similar operating budgets, enrollment, student-faculty ratios, and a shared commitment to research excellence and financial strength.